Easter Can Be Unhealthy!

 2. Healthy Snacks

-In lieu of candy, fill plastic eggs with bags of dried fruit or nuts.
+Instead of candy, bags of dried fruit or nuts make nutritious Easter egg fillers.
 Little boxes of raisins or pouches of trail mix are perfect.
 Small bags of granola or popcorn kernels will also fit nicely in plastic Easter eggs.

 If you are not hiding the eggs far in advance, you can also put bags of vegetables in them.
 If you use vegetables, consider setting a table with assorted cups of salad dressing or dips so the children can enjoy customizing the veggies to their taste after the hunt.